jimmybgammyknee/jimmybgammyknee.github.io/about.md

 <ul>
 <li>In a previous life I worked as an ARC Postdoctoral Research Associate for the Australian Centre for Ancient DNA at the University of Adelaide, working on ancient plant DNA.
 My main field site was a cave in Southern Armenian called <a href="https://en.wikipedia.org/wiki/Areni-1_cave_complex"> Areni-1 </a></li>
 <li>I helped develop ACAD's <a href="https://www.oagr.org.au"> Online Ancient Genome Repository (OAGR)</a>, a data repository for ancient human and microbiome sequence data</li>
+<li>I'm currently on the Executive Committee of the Australian Bioinformatics & Computational Biology Society (ABACBS).
+We aim to help promote Bioinformatics in the Australian Scientific Community</li>
 <li>Yes I do have a bad knee.
 But I wont let it define me (only my blog and `github` username)</li>
 </ul>